 Greyhounds make wonderful, affectionate pets.
 Gentle and well mannered, they thrive on human companionship and form bonds quickly.
 Despite their explosive speed on the track and impressive stature, greyhounds require very little exercise and once retired they're more likely to want to curl up for a snooze than run around the yard all day.
-They are not aggressive and their calm, docile nature means they suit many people's living situations.
+They are not aggressive and their calm, docile nature means they suit many people's living situations, even if you have a small yard.

 The experience of life in racing kennels does not expose greyhounds to many routine elements of life in a typical home.
 They adapt very quickly to different situations, meaning that their transition from racing greyhound to retired pet usually happens quite readily.